 Eventually, those deals will expire, and you’ll be out of contract.
 This means that you’ll be paying a higher standard rate for your energy.

-It’s estimated that when changing energy suppliers you can reduce energy costs up to £200 a year.
+It’s estimated that when changing energy suppliers you can reduce energy costs up to £350 a year.
 Not too shabby!
+Head over to MoneySavingExpert to switch to the best and learn more.

 Install a Smart Thermostat